The Limits on The (allowed) Freedom of Speech

 In 9 Oct 2023 "large number of Harvard student organizations" made a statement that's clear about the Israeli conflict.
 I personally agree with their views, what happened in 7 October was a consequence of the Israeli actions for the last couple of decades, killing and oppressing Palestinian whilst running the greatest open air prison in the world (Gaza).

-Though this is what many CEOs did not like, and now they are calling on Harvard University to shut them down, asking for a full list of their names [cite:@egan-2023-ceos-harvar].
-As of the end of October 2023, media has reported that millions of 'funds' for top U.S. universities are gone due to disaligned views of student about the Israeli–Palestinian Conflict. [cite:@jack-2023-us-hamas].
+Though this is what many CEOs did not like, and now they are calling on Harvard University to shut them down, asking for a full list of their names (Egan 2023).
+As of the end of October 2023, media has reported that millions of 'funds' for top U.S. universities are gone due to disaligned views of student about the Israeli–Palestinian Conflict.
+(Jack 2023).

 Norman Finkelstein Tenure Rejection and Resignation After Debunking Pro-Israeli Book